expo/expo/docs/versions/v30.0.0/workflow/how-expo-works.md

 While it's certainly not necessary to know any of this to use Expo, many engineers like to know how their tools work.
 We'll walk through a few key concepts here, including:

 - Local development of your app
 - Publishing/deploying a production version of your app
 - How Expo manages changes to its SDK
 - Opening Expo apps offline

 You can also browse the source, fork, hack on and contribute to the Expo tooling on [github/@expo](https://github.com/expo).

 ## Serving an Expo project for local development

-There are two pieces here: the Expo app and the Expo development tool (either XDE or `exp` CLI).
-We'll just assume XDE here for simplicity of naming.
-When you open an app up in XDE, it spawns and manages two server processes in the background: the Expo Development Server and the React Native Packager Server.
+There are two pieces here: the Expo app and Expo CLI.
+When you start an app with Expo CLI, it spawns and manages two server processes in the background: the Expo Development Server and the React Native Packager Server.

 ![](./fetch-app-from-xde.png)

-> **Note:** XDE also spawns a tunnel process, which allows devices outside of your LAN to access the the above servers without you needing to change your firewall settings.
+> **Note:** Expo CLI also spawns a tunnel process, which allows devices outside of your LAN to access the the above servers without you needing to change your firewall settings.
 If you want to learn more, see [ngrok](https://ngrok.com/).

 ### `Expo Development Server`

 This server is the endpoint that you hit first when you type the URL into the Expo app.
-Its purpose is to serve the **Expo Manifest** and provide a communication layer between the XDE UI and the Expo app on your phone or simulator.
+Its purpose is to serve the **Expo Manifest** and provide a communication layer between Expo CLI and the Expo app on your phone or simulator.

 #### `Expo Manifest`

-The following is an example of a manifest being served through XDE.
+The following is an example of a manifest being served through Expo CLI.
 The first thing that you should notice is there are a lot of identical fields to `app.json` (see the [Configuration with app.json](configuration.html#exp) section if you haven't read it yet).
 These fields are taken directly from that file -- this is how the Expo app accesses your configuration.

 ```javascript
 {